Konjam Kadhal Konjam Modhal

 Konjam Kadhal Konjam Modhal is a 2025 Indian Tamil-language romantic comedy film written and directed by K. Rangaraj and produced by My India Manickam under his Sri Ganapathi Films production banner, starring Srikanth and Pujita Ponnada in the lead roles.

-Konjam Kadhal Konjam Modhal released in theatres on 14 March 2025.
+It was released in theatres on 14 March 2025.

 Plot

-A couple's mutual deception about wealth leads to heartbreak until they witness the simple, profound love of an elderly pair who have nothing but each other.
+Srikanth works as a horse trainer on the estate of businessman Bhargav, while Pujitha Ponnada works for a millionaire named Sachu.
+One day, Pujitha falls in love with Srikanth, mistaking him for a businessman; believing Pujitha to be wealthy, Srikanth is also captivated.
+Just as they are preparing for their wedding and have become engaged, the truth comes to light; following an argument, they call off the wedding and part ways.

 Production

 The film is directed by K. Rangaraj who made his comeback in directing a film after a period of 30 years.
 Principal photography took place in Chennai and Kodaikanal.

 The film is produced by My India Manickam under his Sri Ganapathi Films production banner and the technical team consists of Dhamodharan as the cinematographer and R. K. Sundar as the music composer.

 Release and reception

 Konjam Kadhal Konjam Modhal released in theatres on 14 March 2025.
 A critic of Dinamalar rated the film 2.25/5 and heavily criticised the dialogues, screenplay, and the background score.
 A critic of Maalai Malar rated the film 2/5 and praised the performances of the supporting cast while criticising the clichéd story, cinematography, songs and the background score.
 A critic of News Today reviewed the film more positively, calling it "a meaningful, feel-good film that leaves a lasting impression.
 It is a must-watch for those who appreciate romance infused with life lessons, making it a poignant and rewarding cinematic experience".